Morels31/ffmpeg-wrapper/README.md

 # ffmpeg-wrapper

-Simple python3 ffmpeg wrapper intended for personal use.
+python3 ffmpeg wrapper intended for personal use.

 ## TODO